pulkitkatdare/CNN_CS231n/README.md

 1. [svm.ipynb](Assignment1/svm.ipynb): takes you through the svm classifier </br>
 1. [softmax.ipynb](Assignment1/softmax.ipynb): This assignment is more oriented towards softmax classifier.
 The advantage of the softmax classifier is a smooth and differentiable which is why it is advantageous over SVM
 1. [two\_layer\_net.ipynb](Assignment1/two_layer_net.ipynb): This assignment walks through building a neural network(two layered) to build your initial classifier
+1. [features.ipynb](Assignment1/features.ipynb): This assignment asks you to directly input the useful data to the network like the image histogram which improves the accuracy of the network

+## Assignment 2
+1. [FullyConnectedNets.ipynb](Assignment2/FullyConnectedNets.ipynb): This assignment asks to create a general **n** layered neural network.
+This taks is slighly more difficult than the previous two layered model because of an abstraction associated with it.
+If you want to learn backprop algorithm thoroughly, this is the part of the assignment that you should do
+1. [BatchNormalization.ipynb](Assignment2/BatchNormalization.ipynb): This assignment has one single objective i.e to implement a batch normalization in each and every one of the layers in neural networks.
+It does look easy but believe me it is not! batchnormalization essentially makes the mean zero and variance one before an input is given to each layer of the network.
+This simple idea makes the backprop calculations very messy(if not difficult)